KingIdee/guest-writer/articles/2019-12-07-building-and-securing-mobx-apps-with-auth0.markdown

 export default observer(Cart);
 ```

 In this snippet, you coded the Cart component that will display items a user adds to the cart.
-For each item in the cart, you will display the image, name, description, price and quantity.
-These items can be increased, reduced or removed completely by calling certain actions defined in the store.
+For each item in the cart, you will display the image, name, description, price, and quantity.
+These items can be increased, reduced, or removed entirely by calling certain actions defined in the store.

-### The Product Component
+## The Product Component

 Next up, you will build the Product component.
 The Product component will be responsible for displaying all the items available for the user to add to cart and purchase.
 Typically, this will be populated by your backend API.
 But for the sake of this tutorial, they have been hardcoded for you in the store.